 Most projects require at least some hand stitching.
 Often, it’s the final seam closure after turning a project right side out.
 A Slip or Ladder Stitch creates an invisible seam between two folded edges, or a folded edge and a flat edge.

 We love this unique hand stitching tool.
 Our step-by-step tutorial shows how it can quickly attach one item to another as well as create an interesting line of stitching as a decorative accent.
 Great for bag handles!

-Gather up your favorite scraps of fabric and trim, leftover buttons or beads, and some sheets of craft felt, then get ready to fire up your imagination for some ornament fun.
+Gather up your favorite bits of fabric and trim, leftover buttons or beads, and sheets of craft felt.
+Then get ready to fire up your imagination for some ornament fun.
 A fantastic project to introduce kids to hand sewing.

 Fresh blooms from your favorite flowers are always an inspiration.
 Celebrate by creating your own custom flower to wear on a jacket, in your hair, or pinned to a bag.
 Go bold and showy or soft and subtle – just like nature itself.

 Picking out buttons is fun!
 Sewing on buttons, not quite so fun.
 The up-side of button sewing is that it’s relatively quick and easy, and by following our tutorial basics, yours will stay put stronger and longer.